The psychological aspects of belonging to groups

 Task 1 During our lives, we are members of different groups and communities.
 As a warm-up task to the topic “The psychology of the group”, please fill out the template below describing two periods of your life – TEENAGE YEARS and NOWADAYS.

-Task 2 Read the article about the psychology of groups and answer the following questions: As human beings, are we able to exist without belonging to a group/community?
+Task 2 Read the article The Psychology of Groups by Donelson R. Forsyth (Donelson R. Forsyth, a social and personality psychologist, holds the Colonel Leo K. and Gaylee Thorsness Endowed Chair in Ethical Leadership at the Jepson School of Leadership Studies at the University of Richmond.
+A fellow of the American Psychological Association, he researches and writes about ethics, groups, and related topics) and answer the following questions: As human beings, are we able to exist without belonging to a group/community?
 How important is for you to be a part of your group/community?
 As you compare different periods of your life, which group(s) do you find the most important for your well-being?

 Task 3 Please describe, in 5-7 sentences, one example of activities from your university thanks to which you can support group identity building among incoming students from different countries and cultures.
 Give us 3 strong and 3 weak sides of that activity from your point of view.